A browser DevOps CLI

 one keystroke away.

 OpsKey is a keyboard-first command palette for Chrome.
-Fire webhooks, open dashboards, copy runbook snippets — without leaving the tab you're already on.
+Fire webhooks, open dashboards, copy runbook snippets, pull up your clipboard history, screenshot the page — without leaving the tab you're already on.

 - URLOpen GrafanaLatency dashboard — production